Increase text size? Click Here

 Please ensure you plan your transport arrangements as you should not drive away from your screening appointment.
 (The eye drops given during the appointment will blur your vision, which may invalidate your car insurance).

-We have information on a number of local community car share schemes which help people get to appointments:
+We also have information on a number of local community car share schemes which help people get to appointments:

 Please let us know (via the Booking Office) if any of the following conditions apply: